 The Escort Redline is non-GPS, same as its electronic twins, the Escort Redline XR and BEL (Beltronics) STi Magnum.
 No GPS means it can't warn of red light and speed cameras, a standard feature found on Escort GPS-enabled models: the Escort Passport Max, Escort Passport 9500ix, Escort Passport 9500ci and the Escort Passport 8500ci.

 There's a fix for this, a system called Escort Live.
 The package includes a special Escort Live coiled Smart Cord with built-in Bluetooth that replaces the standard SmartCord.
 The other key component is an iPhone or Android smartphone loaded with the free Escort Live app.

 The system uses the smartphone's GPS and also allows the phone to control the detector and display its alerts.
 These include real-time alerts by fellow Escort Live drivers of police enforcement activity ahead.

 - Escort Redline Performance Tips

 - Coiled Smart Cord with remote

 - Free same-day shipping

-The Escort Redline is all about long-range warning of radar and this includes photo radar vans.
+The Escort Redline focuses on long-range warning of radar, and this includes photo radar vans.
 In several tests against the most common models of these photo cameras—one from Redflex Systems, the other from American Traffic Solutions (ATS)—it led the pack each time.